mynorjrv/Spending-Tracker/README.md

 # Spending-Tracker
-A little repo to learn Flutter building an app that I would use.
+A little repo to learn Kotlin and Jetpack Compose building an app that I would use.